akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 For some use cases you may need to trigger side effects after consuming replicated events.
 For example when an auction has been closed in all data centers and all bids have been replicated.

-The @api[ActiveActiveContext] contains the current replica, the origin replica for the event processes, and if a recovery is running.
+The @api[ReplicationContext] contains the current replica, the origin replica for the event processes, and if a recovery is running.
 These can be used to implement side effects that take place once events are fully replicated.
 If the side effect should happen only once then a particular replica can be designated to do it.
-The @ref[Auction example](./persistence-active-active-examples.md#auction) uses these techniques.
+The @ref[Auction example](./replicated-eventsourcing-examples.md#auction) uses these techniques.

 ## How it works